dulb640/SugoiOverflow/README.md

 # Overview
 SugoiOverflow was started as StackOverflow clone with focus on internal use by other companies.
 Hovewer it can perform as external Q & A system as well.
+[See demo](http://sugoi-overflow.herokuapp.com/) - you can register and than use it as you like.

 ##Currently implemented features include:
 - Questions and answers(surprisingly)